corda/corda-docs-portal/content/en/tools-corda5/contract-testing/_index.md

 testImplementation "com.r3.corda.ledger.utxo:contract-testing-kotlin:1.0.0-beta”
 ```

-You can now extend the `ContractTest` interface.
+You can now extend the `ContractTest` interface to create a test class for your smart contracts.

 ## Testing with the Library

 All tests should extend `ContractTest` as a starting point.
-This provides the `ledgerService` and `signingService` and also some useful
+The `ContractTest` class provides functions to easily write contract tests, the `UTXOLedgerService` and `MockSigningService` classes, and also some useful test data:
-test data:

 <style>
 table th:first-of-type {